A look at Clovis Oncology Inc.’s (CLVS) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Clovis Oncology Inc. (CLVS)

-Analysing the last 5-days average volume posted by the [Clovis Oncology Inc., CLVS], we can find that recorded value of 2.2 million was lower than the volume posted last year of 8.79 million.
-As of the previous 9 days, the stock’s Stochastic %D was 34.27%.
-Additionally, its Average True Range was 0.09.
+Compared to the last year’s volume of 8.7 million, its volume of 1.73 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 29.09%.
+Additionally, its Average True Range was 0.08.

 Clovis Oncology Inc. (NASDAQ: CLVS) Key Stats